-AMHERST — UMass Dining Services will host its 11th annual UMass 5K Dash and Dine on campus Saturday, April 9, at 9 a.m., after a two-year hiatus.
+AMHERST — UMass Dining Services will host its 12th annual UMass 5K Dash and Dine on campus Saturday, April 22 at 9 a.m.
 The goal of the event is to promote health and wellness at the university while raising funds for the Amherst Survival Center.
-In total, UMass dining has been able to raise more than $50,000 for the center.
+In total, UMass Dining has been able to raise more than $57,000 for the Amherst Survival Center.

-The 5K features a USA Track and Field-certified course to runners, walkers, and wheelchair participants.
-When race participants are finished, all are welcome to have lunch at the award-winning Dining Commons on campus.
+The 5K features a USA Track and Field (USATF) certified course to runners, walkers, and wheelchair participants.
+When race participants are finished, all are welcome to have lunch at an award-winning Dining Commons on campus.

 “It’s fantastic to see the UMass community come together for such a great cause,” said Ken Toong, executive director of Auxiliary Enterprises.
 “We’re a big believer of building community through food and promoting health and wellness; this event is another shining example of this.
 I’m extremely proud of our team and what we are able to accomplish.”

 The race fee is $10 for all UMass and Five College students, $20 for UMass Amherst faculty and staff, and $25 for the general public.
 Children 8 years and under may participate for free at the annual fun run at 10 a.m.
 The fee includes registration, T-shirt, and the complimentary meal at the Hampshire or Berkshire Dining Commons.
 Online registration ends on Wednesday, April 19, but walk-up registration is available on race day.

 The schedule includes check-in at the Southwest Horseshoe at 9 a.m., the fun run at 10 a.m., the start of the race at 11 a.m., an award ceremony at 11:30 a.m., and lunch at noon.
 To register for the event or make a donation, visit runumass.com.